mvelazc0/BadZure/README.md

 ## Goals / Use Cases

-BadZure initial use case is to enable detection engineering teams to quickly stand up vulnerable envioronments to collect attack telemetry and develop detection strategies for Azure AD attacks.
+BadZure was written to enable the author and detection engineering teams to quickly stand up vulnerable envioronments and collect attack telemetry to develop detection analytics against Azure AD attacks.

 An Azure AD tenant populated with BadZure also enables red and blue teams to: